Nexmo/station/_documentation/en/verify/guides/velocity-rules.md

 ## Unblocking a network

-If your verification attempts are consistently returning error code 15: `The destination number is not in a supported network`, that network might have been blocked by Velocity Rules.
+If your verification attempts are consistently returning error code 7: `This number is blacklisted for verification.`, that network might have been blocked by Velocity Rules.
 You can [contact support](mailto://support@nexmo.com) to restore service, but first we advise that you do the following:

 * Check the most recent blocked verification attempts sent to this network (or country)
 * Confirm that they are legitimate verification attempts
-* Address any suspicious traffic by updating your fraud prevention rules

 If, having done this, you are satisfied that the traffic is genuine and would like to restore service to this network, please [contact support](mailto://support@nexmo.com) for assistance.